Did Paul Claim the Tithes? What did He Claim Instead?

 The official doctrine of the Church is that Paul claimed to the tithes of the churches, saying, “You shall not muzzle an ox while threshing”, and that in Chapter 9 of his first letter to the Corinthians he strongly asserts his rights.
 But he refuses to avail himself of his right, that he might influence a wider circle of men.
 For their sakes, he thus voluntarily surrendered his undoubted rights of the tithes.
 This is what the Christian theologians teach.
 Can we rethink this?
 What did he claim?

-What it takes to misquote Paul
+What it takes to misquote Paul and the tithes

 Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat of its fruit?
 Or who shepherds a flock and does not feed on the milk of the flock?
 Do I say this as a man?
 Or does not the Torah say the same too?
 For it has been written in the Torah of Mosheh, “You shall not muzzle an ox while it treads out the grain.”
 Is it about oxen Elohim is concerned?
 Or does He say it because of us all?
 For this was written because of us, that he who ploughs should plough in hope, and the thresher in hope of sharing.
 (1Co 9:7-10)

 Here Apostle Shaul makes a direct quote from the Torah, as we read,

 Do not muzzle an ox while it is threshing!
 (Deu 25:4)

 Let us also consider another Torah law in Deu 23:24-25.

 When you come into your fellow’s vineyard, you shall eat to the satisfaction of your desire, but do not put any in your vessels.
 When you come into your fellow’s standing grain, you shall pluck the heads with your hand, but do not move a sickle on your fellow’s standing grain.
 (Deu 23:24-25)